- What is the difference between the Pre-Nursing program and the Nursing program?

 - What is the minimum score allowed on the TEAS entrance exam in order to apply to the SHSU School of Nursing?

-ATI TEAS (TEAS VI) overall score must be a 70 and each subject area must be a 55 in order to apply.
+ATI TEAS (TEAS 6 or 7) accepted until application for fall 2024 (must be taken within 2 years of the application deadline).
+TEAS 7 only TEAS accepted beginning application period for fall 2024 (must be taken within 2 years of application deadline).
+The TEAS overall score must be a 70 and each subject area must be a 55 in order to apply.
 Reading and Math sub-scores will be used at a higher rate than other subject areas.
-Students will submit one TEAS score report during the application period to the School of Nursing (pre-licensure BSN and LVN-BSN).
+Students will submit one TEAS Individual Performance Profile during the application period to the School of Nursing (pre-licensure BSN and LVN-BSN).

 - Do I have to take the Test of English as a Foreign Language (TOEFL)?

 Yes, if you are an international student or if English is not your first language, you should take the TOEFL.
 The minimum TOEFL score to be accepted is 84.
 For more information, contact Admissions for International Students.

 International students must have the appropriate visa to be admitted to SHSU, and then to the Nursing program.

 - Are letters of recommendation required for acceptance to the Nursing program?

 No, SHSU School of Nursing does not require letters of recommendation.